 - Calendar of releases, meetings, working sessions, etc.

-- Meetings, and minutes from past meetings
+- Contributors meetings, and minutes from past meetings

 - Marking a task as easy